sofathitesh/doconce/doc/demos/manual/html/_sources/manual.txt

 Matlab, ``cy`` for Cython, and ``py`` for Python.
 The argument ``sys`` means by default ``console`` for Sphinx and ``CodeTerminal`` (ptex2tex environent) for LaTeX.
-Other specifications are ``dat`` for a data file or print out, and ``ipy`` for interactive Python sessions.
+Other specifications are ``dat`` for a data file or print out, and ``ipy`` for interactive Python sessions (the latter does not introduce any environment  in ``sphinx`` output, as interactive sessions are automatically recognized and handled).
 All these definitions of the arguments after ``!bc`` can be redefined in the ``.ptex2tex.cfg`` configuration file for ptex2tex/LaTeX and in the ``sphinx code-blocks`` comments for Sphinx.
 Support for other languages